edemaine/cocreate/doc/README.md

 within math mode: any math within `$`s renders on a single line, even if it contains newlines.

+You can use the <kbd>Tab</key> key to enter tab characters, which currently render as large spaces (without any magic alignment).
+If you want to cycle to the next element via keyboard navigation, use <kbd>Escape</kbd> first.

 When you're done typing in a text object, press the <kbd>Escape</kbd> key.
 This won't deselect the object, but it will defocus the text entry field, allowing you to press other keyboard shortcuts to use other tools.